Entanglement spectra of non-chiral topological (2+1)-dimensional phases with strong time-reversal breaking, Li-Haldane state counting, and PEPS: Discussion and Outlook

 Indeed, such a close-to-chiral (2+1)-dimensional topological state represents an instructive model which is, in a sense, intermediate between a chiral and a completely non-chiral topological state (with equal velocities for the two branches).
 This also suggests that a possibly interesting direction to explore might be the limit of such close-to-chiral models where the velocity of the high-velocity branch (in our case the left-moving branch) diverges, and the other velocity remains finite.
 In this limit, the models will effectively exhibit entanglement spectra with one chirality.
-(Though, it remains unknown at present how to construct, in practice, PEPS wave functions that give rise to varying velocity ratios.)

-One further avenue of investigation is the additional information contained in these finite-size entanglement spectra, beyond the Li-Haldane countings of $\mathrm{SU}(3)$ representations that this work considers: the level splittings of the entanglement spectrum.
-An analysis of such splittings is not part of the present paper, but, as noted above, this question and a corresponding analysis will be pursued in future work.
+One way of varying this velocity ratio could be by tuning the relative weights of the different terms in the objects \eqref{eq:def-tau} and \eqref{eq:def-P} which define the PEPS wavefunction; for instance, in Ref.~\cite{kurecic:su3_sl}, it was observed that changing the prefactor of the rightmost term in \eqref{eq:def-P} [equivalently, changing the weight of $\bar{\bm 3}$ in \eqref{eq:def-tau}] has such an effect (cf.\ Fig.~3 vs.\ Fig.~4b of Ref.~\cite{kurecic:su3_sl}).
+A systematic investigation of which choice of parameters results in a wavefunction which is closest to chiral is an interesting open problem left for future work.